Uspectacle/psl-institute/README.md

 ## 📜 License

-GNU General Public License v3.0 - See LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for more details.